 Choose a college

-Join us in celebrating the 229th anniversary of the U.S. Constitution!
-WGU will host a series of free 1-hour webinars and online discussions beginning Wednesday, September 7, through Friday, September 16, 2016 to commemorate the issues and importance of the U.S. Constitution, including forums spotlighting elections, and the institutional development of the U.S. Army.
+WGU will host a series of free 1-hour webinars and online discussions beginning Monday, September 18, through Wednesday, September 27, 2017 to commemorate the issues and importance of the U.S. Constitution.
+This year’s theme is “Constitutional Controversies.”
 Topics and times are listed below.

 Send me more information about WGU and a $65 application fee waiver code.